 What we’re hoping to highlight through this report

 There is still work that needs to be done when it comes to bridging the gap between the business side and the fan side of a given show.
 Obviously, Sony wants to protect their own brand, and they’re more than entitled to go after people who they feel are infringing.
 Yet, there’s a difference between punishing someone for selling clothing bearing actors’ faces or someone who posted an advertisement months before the Counterfind bot came into fruition.
 A little bit of a human element could go a long way.

 The I Love Outlander page is a great example of the troubles that are still going out there — it’s a reminder that situations need to be handled with a deft touch rather than a branding iron.
 The good news for the group is that Diana Gabaldon has noted via Facebook that she is going to look into the issue; through all of this, we hope that Starz does start to take a serious look at some of their practices.

 Want to get some more news on Outlander?
 Then be sure to like CarterMatt on Facebook now.
 (Photo: USA.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!